swyxio/README/README.md

 ## Me in a few words

-- Born and raised in Singapore
+- Born and raised in Singapore, family are all still there and I visit at least once a year.
+My baby sister is the most important person in the world to me and she is learning to be a dentist!
 - Came to the US for college in 2007
 - Started my career trading equities, interest rate, currency, and volatility derivatives in investment banks/hedge funds
 - Made apps for risk management, pricing, and portfolio management in Python and Haskell as part of the job